Graph Neural Network Based Method for Path Planning Problem: EXPERIMENTS

 \subsection{Simulated Random Worlds}

 The proposed method is compared to existing sampling-based methods on random problems in $\mathbb{R}^7$.
 In addition to recording the number of collision detection, planning time, success rate, and cost of path.
 In each test, we use different numbers ($200,400,600,800,1000)$ of sampling points to observe the performance of each method.
 We also test the time in both the total time and the time without building RGG.
-Besides, the cost of the path is calculated by $c(x,w)=D(x,w),\ x,w\in \mathbb{R}^n$, $n$ is the DoF of the robotic arm.
+Besides, the cost of the path is calculated by $c(\sigma)=\sum_{i=0}^{l-1} D(x_i, x_{i+1}),$ $\sigma$ is a path, $x_i\in \sigma$, $n$ is the DoF of the robotic arm, and $l$ is the length of the path.

 We compared our method with PRM, RRT*, and BIT*, where RRT* and BIT* only test the performance of finding the initial solution.
 In addition, to better compare the performance of these methods, we modify all methods to fit the test set and select the appropriate parameters for each method.
-Fig. 5 shows the performance of our method.
+For example, we have enhanced the ability of RRT* to construct long branches by using decreasing-length collision detection, and we have experimentally demonstrated that this ability can significantly reduce the number of collision detections and increase the success rate of RRT*.
+Fig. \ref{Fig5} shows the performance of our method.

 As shown in Fig. \ref{Fig5}(a), The average number of collision detections in the GNN model is about 0.49\% of PRM, 94.43\% of BIT*, and 1.74\% of RRT*, which shows a significant reduction in comparison with PRM in $\mathbb{R}^7$.
 The reduction of collision detection results in a significant increase in overall planning speed.
-Fig. \ref{Fig5}(b) and Fig. \ref{Fig5}(c) show that, in each condition, our model spends about 1.63 seconds in total and 0.193 seconds on planning, while PRM spends 20.47 seconds in total and 12.02 seconds in planning.
-The average planning time of our method is about 62 times shorter than that of PRM, accounting for about 12\% of the total time, and PRM accounts for 59\% of the total planning time.
+Fig. \ref{Fig5}(b) and Fig. \ref{Fig5}(c) show that, in each condition, our model spends about 1.63 seconds in total and 0.193 seconds on planning, while PRM spends 20.47 seconds in total and 12.02 seconds on planning.
+The average planning time of our method is about 62 times shorter than that of PRM, accounting for about 12\% of the total time, while the planning time of PRM accounts for 59\% of the total planning time.

 We also show the cost of the path of each method in Fig. \ref{Fig5}(d) Just as our model aims to find a path that preferentially avoids obstacles, the proposed method is not optimal in the cost of the path.
 The average cost of each test of PRM, BIT*, and RRT* is 13.473, 12.271, and 16.010, respectively, while the cost of our method is 19.452.